Rome Statute: Jurisdiction, structure and amendment

 The Rome Statute outlines the structure and areas of jurisdiction of the International Criminal Court.
 The Court can prosecute individuals (but not states or organizations) for four kinds of crimes: genocide, crimes against humanity, war crimes, and the crime of aggression.
 These crimes are detailed in Articles 6, 7, 8, and 8 bis of the Rome Statute, respectively.
 They must have been committed after 1 July 2002, when the Rome Statute came into effect.

 The International Criminal Court has jurisdiction over these crimes in three cases: first, if they took place on the territory of a state party; second, if they were committed by a national of a state party; or third, if the crimes were referred to the Prosecutor by the UN Security Council.
 The Court may begin an investigation before issuing a warrant if the crimes were referred by the UN Security Council or if a state party requests an investigation.
 Otherwise, the Prosecutor must seek authorization from a Pre-Trial Chamber of three judges to begin an investigation proprio motu (on its own initiative).
 The only type of immunity the ICC recognizes is that it cannot prosecute those under 18 when the crime was committed.
 In particular, no officials (not even a head of state) are immune from prosecution.

-The issue of immunities from the jurisdiction of the ICC has become recently relevant, when the Court issued arrest warrants for Russian and Israeli Heads of State, since their immunities are granted from states which are not parties to the Rome Statute.
+The issue of immunities from the jurisdiction of the ICC has become recently relevant, when the Court issued arrest warrants for Russian and Israeli national leaders, since their immunities are granted from states which are not parties to the Rome Statute.
 States which have ratified the statute have waived the immunities of their officials with respect to the jurisdiction of the court by accepting the provisions of Article 2: